two-n/react-sizeable/README.md

 # Sizeable

 Component that passes the computed size of its parent (i.e. width only, by default) down to its children.
-Assumes block-rendered contents, and that sizing depends on window size only.
+Assumes block-rendered contents, and that sizing depends on window size only. `npm install react-sizeable`

 ```jsx
 import Sizeable from 'react-sizeable'